gabriel-ing/SimpliPyTEM/README.md

 ### Things to do :

 - Test with more files: including choosing color and different magnifications (DONE)
-- Implement with Dm4 files   (   )
+- Implement with Dm4 files   (DONE)
 - Use args-parser to change options without editting file (DONE)
-- Break up into different functions, allow some functions to be used on any images (e.g. add scalebar) (   )
+- Break up into different functions, allow some functions to be used on any images (e.g. add scalebar) (DONE)
+- Implement with videos (i.e import image stack, save average of stack) (DONE)